-Still’s disease and LD were first recognized in children.
-Still’s disease was initially considered a severe version of juvenile idiopathic arthritis (JIA), while Lyme disease was first diagnosed as juvenile rheumatoid arthritis (JRA).
+Both conditions were first identified in children.
+Still’s disease was initially considered a severe version of juvenile idiopathic arthritis (JIA), while Lyme disease symptoms were originally attributed to juvenile rheumatoid arthritis (JRA).

-The man was diagnosed clinically with Lyme disease and received two 10-day courses of doxycycline.
-He continued to suffer from fevers, chest pressure, a dry cough and non-specific malaise and arthralgia.
+He was diagnosed clinically with Lyme disease and received two 10-day courses of doxycycline, but continued to suffer from fevers, chest pressure, a dry cough, along with malaise and arthralgia.

-He was subsequently diagnosed with Still’s disease after meeting the criteria with a fever greater than 102.2°F for at least 1 week; a characteristic rash; a white cell count of at least 10,000; lymphadenopathy, and elevated liver transaminases.
+The man was subsequently diagnosed with Still’s disease, as he met the criteria with a fever greater than 102.2°F for at least 1 week; a characteristic rash; a white cell count of at least 10,000; lymphadenopathy, and elevated liver transaminases.

-“While Lyme may masquerade as AOSD, no previous reports described AOSD following Lyme disease,” writes Ocon.
-“We believe that the immunological response to Lyme disease may have triggered AOSD via a hyperactivated immune system.”
+“We believe that the immunological response to Lyme disease may have triggered AOSD via a hyper-activated immune system.”

 - Cimmino MA, Trevisan G. Lyme arthritis presenting as adult-onset Still’s disease.
 Clin Exp Rheumatol.
 1989;7(3):305-308.

 - Ocon AJ, Kwiatkowski AV, Peredo-Wende R, Blinkhorn R. Adult-onset Still’s disease with haemorrhagic pericarditis and tamponade preceded by acute Lyme disease.
 BMJ Case Rep. 2018;2018:bcr2018225517.
 Published 2018 Aug 16. doi:10.1136/bcr-2018-225517